Studio FAQ

 Contact me for current rates.

-Music students new to the studio begin with a two-lesson commitment, payable at the first meeting.
+Music students new to the studio begin with a two-lesson commitment, payable before or at the first meeting.
 Tutoring students start with a one-session commitment.

 If the student/family needs to cancel a session for a reason that could not be anticipated before the start of the month—usually if the student is too sick to participate in a lesson—please notify me as early as possible, and at least by 11:00 a.m.
 ET on the day of the lesson.